BAILEY'S SEAFOOD & GRILL

 1508 W. Pinhook Road, Lafayette (Map) - 237-2860

 Monday-Friday: Lunch and Dinner; Saturday: Dinner

-Focus on the fresh lump crab meat au gratin at Guidry’s Reef or for purists, sauteed lump crab meat couldn’t be simpler.
-Shrimp comes boiled or fried, soft shell crabs ditto, good on a platter and even better stuffed into a poboy.
-The seafood combination salad will lull your seafood cravings with its Louisiana crab meat, crawfish and shrimp.
+Focus on the fresh lump crab meat au gratin at Guidry's Reef or for purists, sauteed lump crab meat couldn't be simpler.
+Shrimp comes boiled or fried and there's soft-shell crab that's good on a platter and even better stuffed into a poboy.
+The seafood combination salad will lull your seafood cravings with its Louisiana crabmeat, crawfish and shrimp.

 3134 Johnston St., Lafayette (Map) - 984-5614

 For more than 60 years, the family-owned Judice Inn has been serving up little hamburgers with just the right amount of spice and grease.
 One's just not enough, and two is sometimes too much.
 The burgers are dressed with a top-secret sauce.
 After all those years, there are still no French fries here, so order a bag of Zapp's potato chips.
 Other notable grill-top items include the grilled cheese and the egg sandwiches.
 Cool your mouth off from the spicy burger with a handmade chocolate milkshake.

 LA FONDA RESTAURANTwww.lafonda1957.com

 Tuesday-Saturday: Lunch and Dinner

 La Fonda has sustained Lafayette's thirst for margaritas, Tex-Mex and partying since the doors opened in 1957.
 But beyond Mexican calling cards like carne asada, the house favorite steak is an off-the-menu filet mignon or ribeye topped with sauteed onions and cheese dubbed the Don Briggs Special.
 If you like the fried rabbit, order one of the best-kept secrets — La Fonda has some of the finest fried chicken in town.